 Parsley is one of the most popular and commonly grown herbs with a variety of culinary uses and an ability to thrive in either cool or warm climes.
 Simply provide the parsley plants with well-drained soil and plenty of irrigation for healthy herbs.
-But, what’s going on when the parsley has yellow spots on leaves?
+What’s going on when the parsley has yellow spots on leaves though?
 Keep reading for answers to why parsley plants turn yellow.

 Why Does Parsley Turn Yellow?